sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Using the above selector, select the "Gitea" project in the OpenShift Console.

-Determine Gitea's Route which you will find in the Gitea namespace (Go to Menu -> Networking -> Routes).
+Determine Gitea's Route which you will find in the Gitea project (Go to Menu -> Networking -> Routes).

 Log into Gitea using your username and password as provided by your lab proctors (these credentials are usually the same as for the Virtualization Workshop).